-Faculty members are responsible for seeking support from the appropriate campus resources.
-The T&P chair will answer questions regarding content, but faculty should work with the Teaching and Learning center for technical issues, including Canvas course shell setup.
+The T&P chair will work with the Teaching and Learning Center to keep the portfolio template updated.
+Faculty are responsible for seeking support from the appropriate campus resources.
+The T&P chair will answer questions regarding content, but faculty should work with the Teaching and Learning Center for technical issues, including the setup of the ePortfolio course shell.

-Completing the portfolio
+Completing the portfolio: